mickymacirl/CI-P4-ICSB/TESTING.md

 Testing was performed on the footer links by clicking the font awesome icons and ensuring that the facebook icon opened facebook in a new tab and the twitter icon opened twitter in a new tab.
 These behaved as expected.

 ## Negative Testing

-Tests were performed on the create post to ensure that:

 ## Unit Testing